Fitspo photography without the commitment

 There are two kinds of people in this world.
 People who keep fit, and people who feel tired just thinking about keeping fit.
 Working out?
 Eating healthy?
 Err, the only six pack I’m getting is a six-pack chicken nugget set from McDonald’s, thanks.

 Now if you speak my language and the only workout you do is occasionally running for the bus, it’s time to make a change.
 I’m not talking about actually running – whoa, hold up buddy.
 I’m talking about making people think you’re running.

 So, come with me on this journey, young Padawans, as I teach you the art of faking it till you make it – on Instagram of course.
 Because no one really needs to know the secret to your #fitspo success 😉

 1. Men’s 200m Canoe

-What it looks like: Rowing your way to Tokyo’s 2020 Olympics.
+What it looks like: Rowing your way to Tokyo’s 2021 Olympics (Lol).
 Canoe believe it?
 Neither can I.